 task3.txt, including the three subtasks:

-The AnDi workshop will be held at ICFO premises in Castelldefels (Barcelona) on February 17-20, 2021.
+The AnDi workshop will be held at ICFO premises in Castelldefels (Barcelona).
+The dates will be communicated at the end of 2020.

 Start: March 1, 2020, midnight